This lesson will cover the following topics:

 flow example

 Save and Activate your flow.
 When you update one of your accounts in Salesforce or add a new account, an encrypted Account ID will be populated.
-You can safely pass this through the URL as this information is encrypted.
+As this information is encrypted, you can safely pass it through the URL.

 encrypted account id